codemascot/woocom-cc-invoice/readme.txt

 License: GPL
 License URI: https://www.gnu.org/licenses/gpl.txt

-Helps user to send CC of the invoice to other third party email
+Helps user to send CC of the invoice to other third party email.

 == Description ==
 This is a WordPress plugin and WooCommerce add on.
 This plugin provides the opportunity to the buyers to send the invoice to other third party email address.